 A corridor for wildlife on Chicago's North Shore

 Project sites are located along the North Shore Channel as it passes through Evanston, about two miles west of Lake Michigan.
-In 2017, we began phased work in sections of the Ladd Arboretum and Twiggs and Harbert Parks and also installed a demonstration garden in front of the Morton Civic Center.
-In 2018, we are expanding our work in the channel-side parks.
+In 2017, we began phased work in sections of the Ladd Arboretum and Twiggs and Harbert Parks and also planted a demonstration garden in front of the Morton Civic Center.
+In 2018-19, we are expanding our work in the channel-side parks.

 The North Shore Channel is an artificial waterway, which opened in 1910.
 Construction left the area raw, and over the years, weedy and invasive plants arrived.
 But as disturbed as these channel lands were, over time they became an important corridor for migratory birds and other wildlife.